Skip to content

 DexPoolState memory state = resolver.getDexPoolState(dexType, dexKey);

-int24 currentTick = state.dexVariablesUnpacked.currentTick;
+int24 currentTick = state.dexPoolStateRaw.dexVariablesUnpacked.currentTick;

-uint256 currentLiquidity = state.dexVariables2Unpacked.activeLiquidity;
+uint256 currentLiquidity = state.dexPoolStateRaw.dexVariables2Unpacked.activeLiquidity;

 liquidityDistribution = resolver.getLiquidityAmounts(